Optimal investment for participating insurance contracts under VaR-Regulation: Introduction

 In this paper, we consider two common contract designs.
-In the first design we assume that the policyholder is fully protected against an insolvency of the insurance company (i.e., the final payoff to the policyholder always exceeds or equals the guaranteed amount).
-In the second design, we assume that the equity holder has only limited liability, i.e., the policyholder's payoff is less than the guaranteed amount in case of a default of the insurance company.
-Note that in the case of full protection, the equity holder may suffer a negative payoff in case of insolvency.
-To describe the behavior of the equity holder in the loss domain, we use an $S$-shaped utility function adopted from prospect theory \cite{Tversky1992,HeKou16,Lin2017}.
+In the first design, we assume that the equity holders have only limited liability, i.e., the policyholders' payoff is less than the guaranteed amount in case of a default of the insurance company.
+In the second design, we assume that the policyholders are fully protected against an insolvency of the insurance company (i.e., the final payoff to the policyholders always exceeds or equals the guaranteed amount).
+Note that in the case of full protection, the equity holders may suffer a negative payoff in case of insolvency.
+To describe the behavior of the equity holders in the loss domain, we use an $S$-shaped utility function adopted from prospect theory, see \cite{Tversky1992,HeKou16,Lin2017}.

 Risk management and regulations based on a terminal VaR constraint are well-known in banking and insurance regulations.
-Recall that VaR, defined as an estimate of the maximum portfolio loss given a pre-set significance level, is a quantile measure that controls the tail risk of the terminal portfolio.
-The problem of utility maximization/optimal asset allocation under VaR-type constraints has been studied extensively in the literature, see e.g. \cite{BasakShapiro01,boyle2007,CNSmult,Cuoco08, CNS17}.
+Banks are allowed to develop their own internal VaR models which are subject to supervisory approval based on standardized back-testing procedures controlled by the Basel Committee on Banking Supervision.
+In insurance contexts, to ensure that pension funds fulfill their obligations to pensioners, pension regulators usually impose a VaR-type constraint on nominal funding ratios.
+The new regulatory framework for insurance companies in Europe, Solvency II, advocates risk-based regulation which focuses on downside risk and suggests using measures such as the ruin probability or VaR.
+The problem of utility maximization/optimal asset allocation under VaR-type constraints has been studied extensively in the literature, see e.g. \cite{BasakShapiro01,boyle2007,CNSmult,Cuoco08, miller2017,wong2017,CNS17,wei2018}.